D-Cipher/My-Courses/Aws Courses/Aws Developer Associate/Course Notes/4 VPC/Setup VPC Guide.md

 Name Tag = "theMatrix-route-public"
 VPC = "theMatrix-VPC"
 ```
-5. Go to the "Routes" tab and click "Edit" then click "Add another route", allowing all traffic with the target as your IGW.
+5. For your public route, go to the "Routes" tab and click "Edit" then click "Add another route", allowing all traffic with the target as your IGW.
 Note that the target should automatically pop up as long as you have the IGW attached.
 ```
 Destination = "0.0.0.0/0"; Target = "igw-fe243c99"
 ```